 Hello!
 My name is Idunn and I’m the Norwegian international ambassador.
-I am currently in my first year of an undergraduate degree in Film Studies and English Literature here at UEA and am thoroughly enjoying it.
+I am currently in my second year of an undergraduate degree in Film Studies and English Literature here at UEA and am thoroughly enjoying it.

 I am here to help current and future students, so please don’t hesitate to contact me if you have any questions at all!
 You can send me a message on Facebook or chat to me directly through the Ask a Student platform.

 Holders of the Vitnemål for Videregående Opplæring will be considered for direct entry to Bachelor Degree courses.
 For full details of our Vitnemål requirements and equivalency system please see our information on Vitnemål requirements below.